 He recovered and grabbed the drunken delinquent by his lapel.
 "I thought I told you to watch yourself."

 Willie gave him a hard punch to the gut, forcing Burke to release him.
-The little punk advanced on him again, but his pummeling was uncoordinated and sloppy.
-Devlin sidestepped one swing that caused the kid to lose his balance.
-He staggered to one side, sizing up his opponent and guessed that Big Man had a good six inches on him and however many pounds.
-As he fumbled for his switchblade, Burke slammed his fist into Willie's cheekbone.
+The little punk advanced on him again, but his punches were uncoordinated and sloppy.
+Devlin sidestepped one swing that caused the boy to lose his balance.
+He staggered to one side, sizing up his opponent and guessed that Big Man had a good six inches on him and however many pounds, so he was going to need help.
+As he fumbled for his trusty switchblade, Burke slammed his fist into Willie's cheekbone.
 He reeled back, struck a parked car and rolled off, landing in the gutter.

 After looking up and down the street for witnesses, Devlin took three long strides to his adversary, who was attempting to stand up, and kicked him in the flank, sending Willie face down in sodden leaves.

 Willie pulled himself up by the car fender and clutched his stomach, ready to hurl, but nothing came.
-Goin' out with a bang.
 He picked up his knife and keys from the ground and staggered to his car.